@cached Decorator

 // After caching 100 different products,

-// the oldest ones are evicted to make room for new onesHandling Undefined and Null
+// the least recently used ones are evicted to make room for new onesHandling Undefined and Null

 The decorator properly caches methods that return undefined or null: